Semi-supervised Hypergraph Node Classification on Hypergraph Line Expansion: Proofs

-\textbf{Statement of the Theorem.} \emph{Under the construction, for a hypergraph $G_H$ and its line expansion $G_l$, the mapping $f$ from hypergraph to line expansion (i.e., $\phi: G_H \rightarrow G_l$) is bijective.}

-To prove the bijectivity of mapping $\phi: G_H \rightarrow G_l$, we present a graph isomorphism theorem \cite{whitney1992congruent} below.
-Node that the bipartite representation of hypergraph from $G_H \rightarrow G_b$ is an one-to-one mapping. $G_b$ is a graph with heterogeneous nodes.
-In the following, we will use $G_b$ to present $G_H$.

 \begin{thm} (Whitney Graph Isomorphism Theorem.)
-Two connected graphs are isomorphic if and only if their line graphs are isomorphic, with a single exception: $K_3$, the complete graph on three vertices, and the complete bipartite graph $K_{1,3}$, which are not isomorphic but both have $K_3$ as their line graph \end{thm}

-\begin{definition} (Maximum Independent set.)
-An independent set is a set of vertices in a graph, no two of which are adjacent.
-A maximum independent set is an independent set of largest possible size for a given graph $G$. \end{definition}

-\begin{proof} For the bipartite representation of the hypergraph, it could be unconnected when parts of the vertices are only incident to parts of the hyperedges.
-In that case, we could consider it as a union of several disjoint connected components and prove them one by one.
-So we mainly discuss the case that $G_b$ is connected.
+Two connected graphs are isomorphic if and only if their line graphs are isomorphic, with a single exception: $K_3$, the complete graph on three vertices, and the complete bipartite graph $K_{1,3}$, which are not isomorphic but both have $K_3$ as their line graph. \end{thm} \begin{definition} (Maximum Independent set.)
+A maximum independent set is an independent node set (no two of which are adjacent) of largest possible size for a given graph $\calG$. \end{definition} \begin{proof}For the star expansion of the hypergraph, it could be unconnected when subsets of the vertices are only incident to subsets of the hyperedges.
+In that case, we could consider the expansion as a union of several disjoint connected components and apply the proof on each component.
+Below, we mainly discuss the case when $\calG_s$ is connected.

-The proof consists of three parts.
-First, we show that for the class of bipartite graphs, Theorem~\ref{thm:whitney} holds without exception.
-Second, we will show how to construct a \emph{line expansion} $G_l$ from the bipartite representation $G_b$.
-Third, we show how to recover the bipartite graph $G_b$ from $G_l$.
+The proof consists of two parts.
+First, we show that for the class of star expansion graphs, Theorem~\ref{thm:whitney} holds without exception.
+Second, we show how to recover the star expansion $\calG_s$ (equivalently, the original hypergraph $\calG_H$) from $\calG_l$.

-First, for the exception in Whitney's theorem, it is obvious that $K_3$ (in Fig.~\ref{fig:appendix2}) cannot be the bipartite representation of any hypergraph.
-Therefore, for bipartite graphs, Theorem~\ref{thm:whitney} holds without exception.
+First, for the exception in Whitney's theorem, it is obvious that $K_3$ (in Figure~\ref{fig:appendix2}) cannot be the star expansion of any hypergraph.
+Therefore, for star expansion graphs (with is also a bipartite representation of the hypergraph), Theorem~\ref{thm:whitney} holds without exception.

-(Injectivity) Second, according to Definition~\ref{def:linegraph}, the \emph{line expansion} $G_l$ of the hypergraph is equivalent to line graph of star expansion $G_s$, which is the line graph of bipartite representation $G_b$, i.e., $L(G_b)$.
-Also, Theorem~\ref{thm:whitney} guarantees that the topology of $L(G_b)$ is unique.
-The actual construction is given by Definition~\ref{def:linegraph} or Definition~\ref{def:lineexpansion}.